 One of the common questions that every stock investor faces is “ How many stocks to own in the portfolio?”
 How many stocks are too few and how many stocks become too many?

-Too few stocks expose the investor to high risk that under-performance by a single stock would significantly bring down the value of entire portfolio.
-Too many stocks would spread the portfolio very thin and stellar performance by any stock would have only minimal impact on overall portfolio.
+Too few stocks expose the investor to high risk that under-performance by a single stock would significantly bring down the value of the entire portfolio.
+Too many stocks would spread the portfolio very thin and stellar performance by any stock would have only minimal impact on the overall portfolio.
 Therefore, every investor faces the question of how many stocks to own in the portfolio.

 Many investors follow different approaches for it.
 Some investors believe in linking the number of stocks to the size of the portfolio.
 Others link it to the number of investment opportunities available.
-Still others link it to the age of the investor.
+Still, others link it to the age of the investor.
 There is no consensus on any way of determining the ideal number of stocks in a portfolio.